icelu/icelu.github.io/_pages/group.md

 ### Postdoc

 I am looking for a Postdoctoral Research Fellow for a 3-year position to work on an exciting project funded by [MRC](https://www.ukri.org/councils/mrc/).
-The full job descriptions will come up soon.
+The complete job descriptions will be available soon.
 * RECAM: Reconstructing Evolutionary dynamics of Copy number Alterations from Multiple samples across cancer types